Nepomuk: History

 The first written mention of Pomuk is from 1144, when a new Cistercian monastery was built nearby.
-The monastery was destroyed by Hussite army in 1420 and now there is the village of Klášter.
+The monastery was destroyed by the Hussite army in 1420 and now there is the village of Klášter.
 In 1384, Pomuk was merged with neighbouring Přesanice and renamed Nepomuk.
 It was promoted to a town in 1413.

 After the monastery was destroyed, its properties were acquired by Lords of Schwamberg and then by the Sternberg family.
 The greatest development of the town is connected with the Baroque period, when Nepomuk was an important pilgrimage site.
 After confusion, when Nepomuk was alternately called a town and a market town, the town status was confirmed by Emperor Charles VI in 1730.

 Transport

-The I/20 road (part of the European route E49) from Plzeň to České Budějovice passes through the town.
+The I/20 road (part of the European route E49) from Plzeň to České Budějovice runs through the town.

 Nepomuk is located on the major interregional railway line Brno–Plzeň.
 It addition, it is a starting point of a local line to Blatná.